MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 Saves the results of a heavyweight query and retrieves it quickly.

-The stored query results are in preview phase, and shouldn't be used for production scenarios. `Database User` or a higher access role is required for creating and using stored query results.
+The stored query results are in preview phase, and shouldn't be used for production scenarios.
+Using stored query results requires `Database User` or a higher access role.

-Several use cases are:
+Stored query results can be useful in the following scenarios:
 * Implement results pagination.
     * A stored query result is created based on a query, and a preview is shown on the first page.
 Every subsequent page shows the next portion of the pre-calculated result without the need to run the initial query again.
 * Temporarily save query results during data exploration.